k-cardon/LittleLemonDRF/README.md

 Tech used: Django, Django Rest Framework (DRF), Insomnia

 This restaurant API allows managers to add and categorize menu items (and add users to "manager" and "delivery" permissions), allows customers to add items to a shopping cart and submit orders, and allows delivery crew to view orders assigned to them by managers.
-I used DRF generic class based views as often as possible to simplify permissions and to reduce the amount of code; for the more complicated views, such as the shopping cart, I wrote custom function based views.
+I used DRF generic class-based views as often as possible to simplify permissions and to reduce the amount of code.
+For the more complicated views, such as the shopping cart, I wrote custom function-based views.
 I tested the API using Insomnia.

 ## Lessons Learned